-Written for Kion by Kelsey Hess, CTNC

 - Females with a history of eating disorders

-Additionally, if you currently practice any form of regular fasting and have experienced any of the following, you may want to consider a different approach (stay tuned for Part 2 of this series):
+Additionally, if you currently practice any form of regular fasting and have experienced any of the following, you may want to consider a different approach (check out Part 2 of this series for tips):

 - Poor sleep

 - Acne or dry skin

 - Slow recovery or healing